craffert0/colin.rafferty.net/apps/eBirdAlert/index.md

 Features

 - Select how nearby and how recent the sightings can be.
+- Select which nearby county in which to find birds.
+- See rarities or all birds.
 - Open a sighting location in Apple or Google Maps.
 - See all sighting comments for a particular location.
 - Get identification details and photos to help you spot the bird,.